Frequently Asked Questions

 Home visitors are vetted, professional members of the organizations in Parent Partners Plus.
 They are trained to work with children and families and ready to help you with your family’s needs.

-The professionals will work with you to identify the needs your family may have and the resources available to you, and will help connect you with key programs and initiatives that can assist your family.
+Home visitors work with you to identify the needs your family may have and the resources available to you, and will help connect you with resources that can assist your family.
+Most programs also offer developmental and sensory screenings for birth to five year olds as well as fun activities to help prepare young children for school.

 • Home visitors provide child development information and developmental milestones to parents so they understand how the child grows.